-Crown Clinic's surgeon Asim Shahmalak sees dozens of potential patients each month who are considering a hair transplant – either a FUE (follicular unit extraction) procedure or the more traditional FUT (follicular unit transplantation) procedure.
+Crown Clinic’s surgeon Asim Shahmalak sees dozens of potential patients each month who are considering a hair transplant – either an FUE (follicular unit extraction) procedure or the more traditional FUT (follicular unit transplantation) procedure.

 As with any cosmetic procedure, some patients decide to go ahead with the hair transplant and some decide it is not for them.
 These same questions crop up at most consultations either at Crown Clinic HQ in Manchester or our consulting rooms in Harley Street.

 1 What is the most important decision I need to make before embarking on a transplant?

 That is an easy one to answer – your choice of surgeon is the most important consideration.
 You need to pick one who is respected in the cosmetic surgery industry and who is a member of a recognised trade body.
 The British Association of Hair Restoration Surgery (BAHRS) recognises all the most respected surgeons in the UK.
 If your surgeon is a member of a body such as this, you are in safe hands.
 Dr Shahmalak is a BAHRS member.
 Be very wary of any clinic which is not a member.
 They may well be run by salespeople who put generating business before the best interests of their patients.

 This is one of the big fears that patients have prior to surgery.
 No surgery is not without any element of pain – whether that be the administering of the anaesthetic or recovery post-surgery when there can be mild swelling.
 We can report the experience of most patients at Crown Clinic who tend to watch TV during their procedures on the screen we have in our operating theatre.
 Some are so relaxed they fall asleep during the treatment.